 I continued the folding by dabbing the outside corners with more water and folding them up to meet with the middle corner.
 Yeah, real technical directions, huh?

 Now on to the oil.
-Heat 1″ of canola or vegetable oil in a heavy bottomed pan over medium-high heat to 375°F. Have a paper towel lined pan or plate ready for wontons to rest when you remove them from the oil.
-You’ll be frying the wontons in batches.
+Add canola or vegetable oil, about 1″ deep, in a heavy bottomed pan over medium-high heat to 375°F. Have a paper towel lined pan or plate ready for wontons to rest when you remove them from the oil.
+The wontons will be fried in batches.
 Lightly dry any moisture from the wontons with a paper towel before frying, then carefully slide wontons into oil and fry for about 2-3 minutes turning as they fry.
-When they reach a lovely golden brown, remove from oil to your paper towel lined pan.
+Once the wontons reach a lovely golden brown, remove from oil to your paper towel lined pan to wait for their friends.

 Sprinkle with powdered sugar.